Coded Random Access: Applying Codes on Graphs to Design Random Access Protocols: Basics of Coded Random Access

 \subsection{Bipartite Graph Representation and Asymptotic Analysis Over a Collision Channel}

 Fig.~\ref{fig:CRA_Graph} shows the graph representation of the \ac{CSA} scheme for the example on Fig. \ref{fig:SIC}.
-The access scheme can be represented by a bipartite graph, consisting of a set $N_{\mathsf a}$ \emph{user nodes} (one for each active user), a set of $M$ \emph{slot nodes} (one for each slot), and a set of edges.
+Specifically, it is represented by a bipartite graph, consisting of a set $N_{\mathsf a}$ \emph{user nodes} (one for each active user), a set of $M$ \emph{slot nodes} (one for each slot), and a set of edges.
 An edge connects the $i$th \ac{UN} the $j$th \ac{SN} if and only if the user $i$ sends a packet in the $j$th slot.
 The \emph{degree} $d$ of a given \ac{UN} is equal to the number of edges connected to it, each edge corresponding to one of the replicas sent by the user.
-This graphical representation allows to establish a connection between the SIC procedure and iterative decoding of the codes-on-graphs.
-The connection is established under the following assumptions: \begin{enumerate} \item For each slot, the receiver always discriminates between a ``silence'', singleton or a collision. \item When a packet is received in a singleton slot, data are always correctly decoded. \item Channel estimation and the interference cancellation are ideal. \end{enumerate} The first two assumptions are typical of \emph{collision channel} models.
-The third assumption simplifies the analysis without substantially affecting the obtained results, as shown in \cite{CGH2007}.
-We also need to outline the main difference with the codes-on-graphs: the degree of a given slot node cannot be controlled and it can even be equal to zero (idle slot).
-Clearly, if the BS could control the degree of each slot, we would not need random access in the first place, as a single user would be scheduled in each slot.
+This graphical representation allows to establish a connection between the SIC procedure and iterative decoding of channel codes based on sparse graphs.
+This connection is here illustrated under the following assumptions: \begin{enumerate} \item For each slot, the receiver always discriminates between a ``silence'', singleton or a collision. \item When a packet is received in a singleton slot, data are always correctly decoded. \item Channel estimation and the interference cancellation are ideal. \end{enumerate} The first two assumptions are typical for \emph{collision channel} models.
+The channel estimation has to be performed to enable SIC and the third assumption simplifies the analysis without substantially affecting the obtained results, as shown in \cite{CGH2007}.
+Further, error events due to fading and thermal noise may affect the performance; in this regard, the reader may refer to \cite{CGH2007,L2011}.
+We also outline the main difference to codes on graphs: the degree of a slot node cannot be controlled and it can even be equal to zero (idle slot).
+Clearly, if the BS could control the degree of each slot, we would not need random access at all, as a single user would be scheduled in each slot.